GStreamer/gstreamer/markdown/application-development/advanced/threads.md

-  - Alternatively, since the sync message is called in the thread context, you can use thread `ENTER`/`LEAVE` notifications to change the priority or scheduling pollicy of the current thread.
+  - Alternatively, since the sync message is called in the thread context, you can use thread `ENTER`/`LEAVE` notifications to change the priority or scheduling policy of the current thread.

 In a first step we need to implement a custom `GstTaskPool` that we can configure on the task.
 Below is the implementation of a `GstTaskPool` subclass that uses pthreads to create a `SCHED_RR` real-time thread.
-Note that creating real-time threads might require extra priveleges.
+Note that creating real-time threads might require extra privileges.

 ``` c
 #include <pthread.h>